 As we all know, humans have learned to live in almost any ecosystem.
 And proliferate!
 Most striking in the above is that we’ve expanded in numbers and into all regions on Earth in only a few thousand years.
 That’s quick given the natural pace of change!
 The following video shows this progress.
 The UN also provides an estimate on the population for far into the future as shown below.
 Can you guess at all the assumptions used to make this?From the above chart, there is an expectation, or hope, that our population will start leveling off somewhere above 10 billion people.
 If it does then we would number over 100 times greater than 5000 years ago.
 If it doesn’t then what’s the limit?

 Energy is a critical parameter for our civilization and for the technology that supports our civilization.
-The following chart shows the recent trend of global per capita primary energy consumption from BP .Are you thinking, “So what.”
-Well, the above shows a continual increase at a rate greater than population growth.
-Again, “so what?”
-Well, we have two main problems related to energy supply.
+The following chart shows the recent trend of global per capita primary energy consumption from BP .Are you thinking, “So what?”
+Well, the above shows a continual increase at a rate greater than the population growth.
+Obviously this isn’t sustainable.

-Problem one is that most of our energy today comes from ‘non-renewable resources’ like coal, natural gas and oil.
-Non-renewable means that they never get replaced and once gone then our energy supply is also gone.
+Further, we have two main problems related to our energy supply.
+Problem one is that most of our energy today comes from non-renewable resources, mostly fossil fuels such as coal, natural gas and oil.
+Non-renewable means that they never get replaced and once gone then our energy is also gone.

 One of the benefits of an increasing population is that more people can specialize to advance technology.
-Their work brings new capability to market such as computation devices.
+Their work brings new capability to market such as computational devices.
 Their work can also improve existing capability such as 3D printers.
-With research and development, humans have continually advanced way beyond their forebears.
+With research and development, humans continually advance technically way beyond their forebears.